Treatment Plans

 Allure 220 (Smart)

-Allure 110 (Essential)
+Moment 110 (Essential)

 For those who do want to go into the weeds, you can even compare across brands and see that every company is offering pretty much the same thing.
 All companies incorporate some form of Artificial Intellegence (AI)/Deep Nueral Network (DNN), all connect directly to an iPhone, and all offer rechargeable models.
 All companies offer more than enough channels to adequately frequency shape, all have directional microphones, phase inverting feedback managers, and frequency lowering options, etc. Our opinion is that technological differences don't really set the brands apart.